Rules of Procedure

 Section 4.5.

-At a date set by the Hearing Officer no less than fifteen (15) days before the hearing, the Complainant and Respondent shall provide to the Chair and all other parties:
+At a date set by the Hearing Panel no less than fifteen (15) days before the hearing, the Complainant and Respondent shall provide to the Hearing Panel and all other parties:

-- Any amendments to the Complaint or Response, which the Hearing Officer may allow so long as the other party is not prejudiced;
+- Any amendments to the Complaint or Response, which the Hearing Panel may allow, so long as the other party is not prejudiced;

 - Any agreements as to facts or issues entered into by the parties.
 The parties must make a good faith effort to agree on those facts and issues not in dispute between them; and